Neloreck/dreamplate/README.md

 ## Futures

-- List commands for CLI
+- Extended format for cli scripts (objects instead of strings)
 - Minify and optimize as separated flags from env modes
 - Benchmark for testing?
 - Build something from wasm as experiment and use wasm-loader
 - Workers investigation?
-- Better docs [fix modules]
 - Translations experiments
 - Better config for eslint